rubensworks/article-ldtraversal-security-short/content/related-work.md

 The most significant type of security vulnerability in Web applications in general is _Injection through User Input_, of which [SQL injection attacks](cite:cites sqlinjection) are a primary example.
-[Orduna et al.](cite:cites sparqlinjectionattacks) investigate this type of attack in the context of SPARQL queries, and show that parameterized queries can help avoid this type of attacks.
+[Orduna et al.](cite:cites sparqlinjectionattacks) investigate this type of attack in the context of SPARQL queries, and show that _parameterized queries_ can help avoid this type of attacks.
-<span class="comment" data-author="RV">Can this citation be used in the intro as well, thee argue the necessity of our work?</span>
+A parameterized query is a query _template_ that can contain multiple _parameters_, which can be instantiated with different values.
+To avoid injection attacks, parameterized query libraries will perform the necessary validation and escaping on the inserted values.
 The authors implemented parameterized queries in the [Jena framework](cite:cites jena) as a mitigation example.
-<span class="comment" data-author="RV">Explain?
-Or does this come later?</span>

 [SemGuard](cite:cites semguard) is a system that aims to detect injection attacks in both SPARQL and SQL queries for query engines that support both.
 A motivation of this work is that the use of parameterized queries is not always desirable,